-Without doubt, new technology brings with it a number of benefits that enhance the user experience and ultimately saves you time by increasing efficiency.
+Without a doubt, new technology brings with it a number of benefits that enhance the user experience and ultimately save you time by increasing efficiency.

 For sound level meters, some of these include:

-- Modern user interface!
-Big color displays for easy interaction with data.
+- Modern user interface with large color displays for easy interaction

 These improvements might not individually justify a new investment, but put together might be a reason for you to consider updating your equipment before it actually breaks down.

 A more urgent reason could be that your new PC is running a Windows version that is incompatible with your old post-processing software.

 Can your instrument be repaired?
 Calibration services will probably continue indefinitely, but as spare parts run out, repair of your old instrument will eventually become impossible.

 SOUND LEVEL METER & VIBRATION METER

 But trading in your old sound level meter for a new one is not all about benefits.
 Doing so, initially, may require more effort than continuing with the old one.
 Your staff will need to familiarize themselves with the new instrument, they’ll have to study the manual and maybe figure out Wi-Fi connections and other complications.
 The first measurement jobs with a new sound level meter will be a challenge and there will be a risk of making mistakes – you need to factor in a realistic learning curve.